 You can use Masonry layouts for organizing content properly in the grid, where elements fit in the available vertical space.
 You can use it in image galleries, portfolios, or blogs to create an attractive web design with easy navigation.
 In older days, people were dependent on JavaScript and Bootstrap for this process.
-But now, you can do this with CSS, it will give you a clean masonry layout without needing extra frameworks.
+But now, you can do this with CSS, by creating a masonry layout without JavaScript, that will work even for responsive masonry layout CSS designs, such as image gallery masonry CSS or portfolio grids.
+Let us discuss it in detail.

 Table of Contents: